 The Internet protocol family is comprised of the IP transport protocol, Internet Control Message Protocol (ICMP), Transmission Control Protocol (TCP), and User Datagram Protocol (UDP).
-TCP is used to support the SOCK\STREAM abstraction while UDP is used to support the SOCK\DGRAM abstraction.
-A raw interface to IP is available by creating an Internet socket of type SOCK\RAW.
-The ICMP message protocol is accessible from a raw socket.
+TCP is used to support the SOCK_STREAM abstraction while UDP is used to support the SOCK_DGRAM abstraction.
+A raw interface to IP is available by creating an Internet socket of type SOCK_RAW.
+The ICMP message protocol is not directly accessible.